findeevy/CS-5990-Advanced-Computer-Graphics/docs/README.md

   <strong>▶ Click to watch the real-time rendering demo!</strong>
 </p>

+## 💡 Technical Context

+This work is part of an **independent graduate research project** (CS:5990 - Individualized Research / Programming Project) focusing on high-performance GPU rendering and real-time profiling.
+The project was self-proposed and approved for graduate research credit, conducted under the supervision of **Dr. Peng Jiang** within the **Iowa High Performance Computing (IOWA-HPC)** research group, where progress is presented monthly.

 ## 🚀 Current Features

 - Real-time Vulkan renderer (RAII-managed, no manual `vkDestroy*`)